primer/brand/.changeset/loud-swans-repeat.md

 Style improvements to the `SubNav` component.

-- Increased width of `SubNav.Link` active page indicator.
-- Fixed active page indicator style inconsistencies when `SubNav.Link` is used within a `SubNav.SubMenu`.
+- Fixed a bug in `SubNav.Link` elements with `aria-current`, which caused inconsistent appearance across viewports.